brainboxdotcc/DPP/docpages/example_programs/the_basics/attachments.md

-\page attach-file Attaching a file to a message
+\page attach-file Attaching a File to a Message

-Attached files must be locally stored.

-To attach a file to a message, you can upload a local image.

-D++ has this helper function to read a file: dpp::utility::read_file.
+To attach a local file to an message, you can use dpp::utility::read_file.
+It's a helper function from D++ that allows you to read the file's content and sent it to discord.

-An example program:
+An example of this:

 \include{cpp} attachments1.cpp

-Attachments via an url aren't possible.
-But there's a workaround for.
+Attachments via URL aren't possible.
+But there's a workaround for this!
 You can download the file and then attach it to the message.

-To make requests, D++ also has a helper function: dpp::cluster::request.
+Amazingly, D++ also has a function for this!
+You can use dpp::cluster::request to make HTTP requests, allowing you to go ahead and pull the content from a URL.

-The following example program shows how to request a file and attach it to a message.
+The following example program shows how to request a file and attach it to a message:

 \include{cpp} attachments2.cpp